alukosdev/ccsp/reference/glossary.md

 ## D

+==- Data Controller
+The person who either alone or jointly with other persons determines the purposes for which and the manner in which any personal data is processed; this entity determines the "why" and "how" personal data is processed.

+!!!
+In the cloud context, the data controller is usually the **cloud customer.** From an international perspective, the data controller is also known as the **data owner.**
+!!!
+==- Data Custodian
+Data custodians are responsible for the safe custody, transport, data storage, and implementation of business rules.
+This is any organization or person who manipulates, stores, or moves the data on behalf of the data owner.

+The custodian is usually a specific entity in charge of maintaining and securing the privacy-related data on a *daily basis*, as an element of the data's use; for example, this could be a database administrator hired by the CSP.

+The data custodian must adhere to any policies set forth by the data owner in regard to the use of the data.

+!!!
+In the cloud context, the data custodian is usually the **cloud service provider.** From an international perspective, the data custodian is also known as the **data processor.**
+!!!
+==- Data Owner
+The entity that holds the legal rights and control over a set of data.
+Data owners define distribution and associated policies.

+In most cases, this is the organization that has collected or created the data.
+This is also the individual with rights and responsibilities for that data; this is usually the department head or business unit manager for the office that has created or collected a certain dataset.

+!!!
+In the cloud context, the data owner is usually the **cloud customer.** From an international perspective, the data owner is also known as the **data controller.**
+!!!
+==- Data Processor
+Any person other than the data owner who processes the data on behalf of the data owner/controller.

+!!!
+In the cloud context, the data processor is usually the **cloud service provider.** From an international perspective, the data processor is also known as the **data custodian.**
+!!!
 ==- Data Remanence
 Any data left over after sanitization and disposal methods have been attempted.
 ==- Data Replication
 The process of copying data from one location to another.
 The system works to keep up-to-date copies of its data in the event of a disaster.
 ==- Data Science as a Service (DSaaS)
 Involves an outside company providing advanced analytics applications (gathered using data science) to corporate clients for their business use.
+==- Data Steward
+The person responsible for data content, context, and associated business rules.

+While the data owner maintains sole responsibility for the data and the controls surrounding that data, there is sometimes the additional role of data steward, who will oversee data access requests and the utilization of the data.
+=== Data Subject
+The individual who is the focus of personal data.
 ==- Database Activity Monitoring (DAM)
 Captures and records, at a minimum, all SQL activity in real time or near real time, including database administrator activity, across multiple database platforms; and can generate alerts on policy violations.

 A DAM operates at layer 7 of the OSI model.
 ==- Demand Management
 Can we meet our demand requirements (can we scale up and down)?
 Elasticity in the cloud solves this.
+==- Diffie-Hellman
+The Diffie-Hellman *key exchange process* is used for *asymmetric encryption* and is designed to allow two parties to create a shared secret (symmetric key) over an untrusted medium.

+!!!
+Diffie-Hellman is not a symmetric algorithm; it is an asymmetric algorithm used to establish a shared secret for a symmetric key algorithm.
+!!!
+==- Digital Forensics
+Digital forensics is generally considered the application of science to the identification, collection, examination, and analysis of data while preserving the integrity of the information and maintaining a strict chain of custody for the data.
 ==- Digital Signatures
 Uses the senders private key *and* a hash to guarantee the integrity and the origin (authenticity/non-repudiation) of a message.
 This method requires a PKI.
 ==- Disaster Recovery (DR)